dcoletta/scissors/LoadDefaultRecord/LoadDefaultRecord.md

 ## What It Does

-When the page loads, it looks to see if there is a record Id specified on the URL, which could either be in the `?recordId=` format or in the `/r/rec` format.
+When the page loads, this script looks to see if there is a record Id specified on the URL, which could either be in the `?recordId=` format or in the `/r/rec` format.
 If there is no record Id in either of these formats, then it changes the URL to include the value of `defaultRecordId` and reloads the page by calling `history.replaceState()` so that there is not an extra entry in the history.